island-lang/island-lang.github.io/README.md

 ## For loops

-For loops appear somewhat similarly but behave a quite differently from their counterparts in traditional imperative languages.
+For loops appear somewhat similarly but behave a bit differently from their counterparts in traditional imperative languages.

 The general header form is `for ...<loop and outer scope variable declarations>.. [while <condition>]`.